HiEST/serverless-cluster/README.md

 The set of scripts configure a cluster of 4 Kubernetes (K8s) nodes: 1 master node (k8s-master) and 3 workers nodes (k8s-worker-node1, k8s-worker-node2, k8s-worker-node3).
 The current cluster configuration does not allow to run jobs on the master node, it runs only the kubernetes control plane.

 The cluster is built on 4 Ubuntu VMs, created with Vagrant, having the following characteristics:
-- master node: 32 GB of memory, 16 CPUs and no storage
+- master node: 32 GB of memory, 16 CPUs and 50GB of storage
 - worker node: 32 GB of memory, 8 CPUs and 50GB of storage

 Each cluster node VM is placed on a different physical node, and the VMs IPs have to be set properly accordingly with the specific available network.
 In the current configuration the IPs used are 10.0.26.205, 10.0.26.206, 10.0.26.207 and 10.0.26.208.<br />